zhichaoliu0921/uark-meeg-intro-robo/docs/source/index.rst

-Welcome
+Welcome to MEEG 42503-001/MEEG 5910V-026
 ===================================

-Welcome to MEEG 42503-001 / MEEG 5910V-026 **Introduction to Robotics - Robot Kinematics and Dynamics**.
+Introduction to Robotics - Robot Kinematics and Dynamics
 =========================================================================================================

 About this Course